 The Netherlands is the perfect place to come if you want to work for an NGO.
 The Hague is the international city of peace and justice, so many NGOs choose to locate themselves there: but there are also lots in other cities around the Netherlands, including Amsterdam.

 What is an NGO?

 Before we dive into the details you came here for, it’s worth clarifying what exactly an NGO is.
 Usually working to improve a social issue or further a political cause, NGOs are non-profits that are not associated with any government.
-NGOs in the Netherlands work on a bunch of different issues: they can be focused on issues on the Netherlands, or on an international cause.
+NGOs in the Netherlands work on a bunch of different issues — they can be focused on issues in the Netherlands, or on an international cause.